martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 ## Previous Alternative Services Designs

-RFC 7838 {{!ALT-SVC=RFC7838}} provided the first alternative service design for HTTP.
+RFC 7838 {{?ALT-SVC=RFC7838}} provided the first alternative service design for HTTP.
 This design turned out to have a number of shortcomings in deployment.
 Though these issues were anticipated in the design, the measures that were used often did not work particularly well.

 The RFC 7838 design included caching logic based on setting an "ma" (or max-age) parameter.
 This turned out to be challenging for many server deployments.
-Setting too a large max-age meant that clients used the indicated service endpoint for longer than was desired when operating conditions changed.
+Setting too large a max-age meant that clients used the indicated service endpoint for longer than was desired when operating conditions changed.
-Conversely, a short cache period for an advertisement for HTTP/3 resulted in frequently reverting to earlier versions might be used more often than is optimal.
+Conversely, a short cache period for an advertisement for HTTP/3 resulted in frequently reverting to previous versions on subsequent connections.

 Alternative services turned out to interact poorly with service configuration information that is published in the DNS.
 With the introduction of HTTPS